-Atlanta Campus: President, Provost, Dean of Students Chattanooga Campus: VP of Finance, Associate Academic Dean, VP of Administration
+Atlanta Campus: President, Provost, VP of Student Affairs Chattanooga Campus: VP of Finance, Dean of School of Counseling, VP of Administration

 The warning will be issued to the University via Campus Cast, an emergency notification system that alerts via text message and email.
 The warning will be issued without delay.